 Mango Pannacotta (RM18)

 Pretty Little Layers Desserts owned by Aahana Jethwani who also owns Fierce Restaurants is a small dessert company focused on custom made cakes such as Chocolate Fudge Cake, Red Velvet, Orange with cream cheese frosting, Butter Cake, Carrot Cake, Strawberry Cheesecake, Cupcakes, desserts such as Chocolate mousse, Pannacota and other sweet delights.
 They also have popular Indian Desserts such as Gulab Jamun, Carrot Halwa and Rasmalai.
 Pretty Little Layers also does deliveries for a small fee in the Klang Valley area.
-You can contact them via email [email protected]+6019-985-1945.
+You can contact them via email at firstname.lastname@example.org or +6019-985-1945.

 Jalan Solaris Dutamas 1